reed-adept/aria-matlab/README.md

 * Matlab 2012b or 2013a (other versions may work but are untested)
 * Windows 7

-(Linux, using G++ 4.x, or other versions of Windows, may work, but is untested.)
+(Linux, using G++ 4.x, or other versions of Windows, may work, but are currently untested.)

 Build: